romanhartel/chef/README.md

 - Chef Solo (included with Chef)
 - Chef Solo installation log's location
 - Knife, Knife Solo and Librarian-Chef tools
+- OpenSSL
 - SSL key and certificate may already be generated and currently accessible from the server hard drive (optional - can be generated using Chef as well)
+- A _log_ directory at the root level of your account's home directory

 # Plan
 According to the exercice's description, the following technical steps are to automated in order to fully complete the sequence: